 “Sooner or later someone will talk and you will go to jail,” he added.

 Davis is facing conspiracy and criminal attempt to commit murder charges.
-He had a hearing Friday, but no bond was discussed.
-Davis will be back in front of a Superior Court judge next week.
+He was denied bond Thursday, May 28 in Chatham County.

-The investigation continues bit Port Wentworth Police don’t believe any more arrests will be made in this case.
+The investigation continues but Port Wentworth Police don’t believe any more arrests will be made in this case.